stevetanasse/UCBML/Assignment1/readme.md

 This difference heatmap suggests that rejectors tend to engage less frequently with food establishments, as indicated by higher probabilities for "never" or less frequent engagements with such venues.

 # Conclusion
+There aren't any customer behaviors of coupon rejectors that can be leveraged to improve the acceptance rate.
 The analysis concludes that rejectors simply have less interactions with food establishments compared to acceptors.
-The purchase history differences between upscale restaurant coupon acceptors and rejectors are not particularly pronounced, offering little actionable insight to improve coupon acceptance rates.

-For example, if rejectors frequented coffee houses more often, a targeted campaign could increase adoption.
-However, the findings suggest limited influence of past engagement on coupon acceptance.
 Future analyses should explore other dataset features, such as customer demographics, for opportunities.
-While this investigation did not identify ways to improve engagement, comparing probability distributions of different customer behavior sets is a viable technique for uncovering insights.
+While this investigation did not identify ways to improve coupon acceptance rates, comparing probability distributions of different customer behavior sets is a viable technique for uncovering insights.